mansoorbarri/website/content/blogs/2024/why-i-left-startup-journey.md

 ---
-title: "Why I Left Startup The Journey"
+title: "Why I Left The StartupJourney"
 description: "Building a clinic management system: A journey of growth."
 date: "2024-11-19"
 url: "/why-i-left-startup-journey/"